MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-provision.md

 ### [:::image type="icon" source="../../images/icons/group-policy.svg"::: **GPO**](#tab/gpo)

-For hybrid Azure AD joined devices, you can use GPOs to manage Windows Hello for Business.
+For hybrid Azure AD joined devices, you can use group policies to configure Windows Hello for Business.

 #### Create the Windows Hello for Business Users Security Group